withastro/roadmap/active-rfcs/0000-build-performance.md

 To deprecate `Astro.resolve` we should:

 - Add a warning to the `Astro.resolve` method that says that it is deprecated and links to documentation on alternatives such as the [local: proposal](https://github.com/withastro/rfcs/pull/59) and `import.meta.glob`.
-- While the feature is deprecated but not removed update the build process to *directly* copy anything that's resolved by `Astro.resolve`, by overloading the usage of the method during the build.
-  - This will allow users who have build sites dependant on the feature to migrate slowly.
 - After one major version of Astro, replace the warning with an error, preventing its usage in dev or the build.

 # Drawbacks